 An initial public offering (IPO) is when a company issues shares to the public for the first time.
 Before an IPO, companies have been funded only by the owners and often a small number of investors.
 They go public, usually as a way of raising capital to expand their businesses.

 While there are some similarities between an IPO and an FPO—in both cases, the company is issuing new shares for the public to purchase—there are some notable differences.
 The most obvious difference is that while an IPO is when a company goes public for the first time, a company issuing an FPO is already public.

 Another difference is how companies price their shares during the IPO versus the FPO.
 In the case of the IPO, companies go through extensive market research to nail down the right price.
 In the case of an FPO, the new shares are often discounted compared to the current share price to entice buyers.

 A key difference between FPOs and IPOs is the risk factor associated with investing in each.
 According to the SEC, buying shares during or immediately after an IPO can be risky for investors.
 But in the case of an FPO, the company has already been public for some time, so investors can easily see its track record.

 If a company you’re invested in has announced a follow-on offering, it’s worth paying attention to.
 FPOs often dilute existing shares, meaning each of your shares will represent a smaller percentage of ownership in the company.
 In the future, that could mean lower dividends if and when the company passes its profits along to shareholders.

-On the other hand, a company you’ve been considering investing in issuing an FPO could be an excellent opportunity.
+On the other hand, if a company you’ve been considering investing in is issuing an FPO, it could be an excellent opportunity.
 Companies often issue their FPO shares at a discounted rate to entice buyers.
 In other words, the FPO could be an opportunity essentially to buy shares on sale.

 - A follow-up public offer (FPO) is when a company that’s already public issues additional shares of stock.